-The objectives of this course are to provide students with the tools and theoretical framework for understanding, critically analyzing and assessing various concepts and practical issues and debates relating to development, in both international and local contexts from an interdisciplinary perspective.
+The objectives of this course are to provide students with the tools and theoretical framework for understanding, critically analyzing, and assessing the various debates relating to development, in both international and local contexts from an interdisciplinary perspective.
 The course is also aimed at providing a strong foundation for subsequent courses in Development Studies.